oracle/oracle-database-operator/docs/observability/README.md

        helm repo update
        helm upgrade --install prometheus prometheus/kube-prometheus-stack -n prometheus --create-namespace
        ```
+     - Note: Some Prometheus installations require `spec.maximumStartupDurationSeconds`
+       to be set to a value greater than or equal to `60`.
+If you see an error such as
+       `spec.maximumStartupDurationSeconds: Invalid value: 0`, install the chart with:
+       ```bash
+       helm upgrade --install prometheus prometheus/kube-prometheus-stack \
+         -n prometheus --create-namespace \
+         --set prometheus.prometheusSpec.maximumStartupDurationSeconds=300
+       ```
      - You can check if the ServiceMonitor API exists in your cluster by running the following command:
      ```bash
      kubectl api-resources | grep smon
      ```
+     - OpenShift note: OpenShift monitoring uses a different setup.
+The quick
+       start in this document does not apply unchanged on OpenShift.
+See the
+       [OpenShift example](./openshift.md) for a tested example that you can
+       adapt to your own monitoring and RBAC conventions.

 2. A preexisting Oracle Database, and the proper database grants and privileges.

     - The controller exports metrics through SQL queries that the user can control
        and specify through the _toml_ files.
 The necessary access privileges to the tables used in the queries
        are not provided and applied automatically.
+    - Note: Bug `38699234` reports that `V_$DIAG_ALERT_EXT` is not granted
+      through `SELECT_CATALOG_ROLE`, even though `SELECT_CATALOG_ROLE` should
+      include this view.
+If your monitoring setup needs this view, explicitly
+      grant `SELECT` on `SYS.V_$DIAG_ALERT_EXT` to the monitoring user.

 ## The DatabaseObserver Custom Resource
 Oracle Database Operator (__v1.0.0__ or later) includes the Oracle Database Observability controller, which automates
-the deployment and configuration of the Oracle Database exporter and the related resources to make Oracle Databases observable.
+the deployment and configuration of the exporter and the related resources to make Oracle Databases observable.
 The Observability Controller introduces the `databaseobserver` APIs.

 To list the available APIs included in the